Food-Grade Gear Pump

 How long does the sanitary seal last in continuous operation?

-For chocolate, syrups and vegetable oils in continuous operation with daily CIP, the FDA sanitary seal has typical service life of 12 to 24 months.
+For chocolate, syrups and vegetable oils in continuous operation, the food-grade mechanical seal has typical service life of 12 to 24 months.
 In more severe applications (heated honey, concentrated pastes, products with high chlorides), life drops to 8-15 months.
 FB keeps permanent stock of replacement seals in Cabreúva, Brazil, with delivery within 72 hours for emergencies — replacement done in 30-60 minutes without opening the full casing.

 Talk to FB Bombas engineering